Kathleen Meyer

-Kathleen Meyer (born 7 December 1942) is a contemporary American outdoor writer whose first work, How To Shit in the Woods was published in 1989.
+Kathleen Meyer (born 7 December 1942) is a contemporary American outdoor writer whose first work, How To Shit in the Woods, was published in 1989.
 Her writing is characterized by the use of humor and irreverence.
-She has two published works in print: her warmly welcomed outdoor guide How to Shit in the Woods: An Environmentally Sound Approach to a Lost Art and her Wild West memoir Barefoot Hearted: A Wild Life Among Wildlife.
+She has two published works in print: her outdoor guide How to Shit in the Woods: An Environmentally Sound Approach to a Lost Art and her Wild West memoir Barefoot Hearted: A Wild Life Among Wildlife.